MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddReviewExtension.md

 ---
-title: "Review Extensions: Share Positive Reviews" ms.service: msa-help ms.subservice: msa-general ms.topic: article
+title: "Review Extensions: Share Positive Reviews"
+description: Add reputable third-party reviews to your ad with a review extension. ms.date: 05-30-2026 ms.service: msa-help ms.subservice: msa-general ms.topic: article ms.author: jonmeyers
 author: jonmeyers
-ms.author: jonmeyers
-ms.date: 6/11/2026
-description: Add reputable third-party reviews to your ad with a review extension.
 ---

 # Review extensions: Share positive reviews

 Potential customers like to know about other customers' experiences when searching for products or services.
 Share positive reviews from a reputable third-party source about your website in your ads with a review extension.
 You can paraphrase or use an exact quote from the source.
-See [below](#Partners) for our list of supported review partners.
+See [below](#supported-review-partners) for our list of supported review partners.

 :::image type="content" source="media/BA_Conc_Extension_Review.svg" alt-text="Review extensions.":::